beersprite/parallelcomputing/class notes.md

 #### pragma omp atomic

-creates an atomic operation in *hardware*. not the same as critical region, which uses mutex.
+Creates an atomic operation in *hardware*. not the same as critical region, which uses mutex.

 **because it's in hardware, it is always faster than mutex.**